This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Add powdered sugar and beat on medium-high until stiff peaks form.

 - Take 1 cup of the whipped cream and fold into pudding until mixed.
 Do not mix vigorously as it will deflate the whipped cream.
 Refrigerate until you are ready to assemble cookies.

-- To assemble the cookies, put lemon mouse in a Ziploc bag.
+- Put the lemon mouse in a Ziploc bag or large piping bag.
 Cut the tip off the end of the bag and gently fill the middle of the cookie cup with lemon mousse.
 Divide between cookie cups.

 - Top mousse with a dollop of the leftover whipped cream and zest of lemon on top.

 - Cookies must be refrigerated in an air-tight container after the mousse has been added.

 I use a larger than standard size mini muffin pan (link in profile).
 For a standard size mini muffin pan, use a little less graham cracker and a little less cookie dough.